mobvnzla/img-routing/README.md

 # img-routing

-how to export an img as a object from a js file?
+how to export an img as a js object from a js file?